ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-PyObjCTools.TestSupport.rst

 .. function:: os_release()

    Returns the major release of Mac OS X on the current machine, for example "10.5" on all systems running a version of Leopard.

+.. function:: os_level_key(release)

+   Return a value for *release* that can be used to compare two versions with the "<" and ">" operators.

 .. function:: is32Bit()